ramtinak/InstagramApiSharp/README.md

 ```

 ## Version changes
+v1.0.5.5
+- [Bugfix] for random device (user agent). now supports 20 device
+- [Add] Android version to device (randomly from android v4.0 to v9.0)
+- [Add] GetCurrentDevice to InstaApi
+- [Add] Biography with entities property to InstaUserInfo
+- [Add] Search users by location to LocationProcessor
+- [Bugfix] For some functions in LiveProcessor
+- [Add] GetJoinRequestsAsync to LiveProcessor
+- [Add] Send disappering photo to direct thread

 v1.0.5.4
 - [Add] Resend two factor login code by username, email and phone (thx to [@Lorymi](https://github.com/Lorymi) )